 Some in my book club and of course many other readers have expressed disbelief at a life changing choice made by one of the major characters later on in the book.
 Others agreed with the author's and the character's decision and could understand why she might have made that decision.
 I uncovered a video in which author Christina Baker Kline explains her decision about that moment in the story.
 I am sorry to be cryptic but do not want to give away any secrets in my review.
 That video, Christina Answers Top 10 Book Club Questions, is a spoiler.
 I do not recommend it unless you have read the book first.

 Guest commenter Cynthia, thought the book well worth reading.
 However, she cautions that "It does use a lot of expletives that she is not used to reading (though she hears them) and that it does get a bit too graphic at one point, but says that she thought it was realistic."
 Adding, "As long as readers understand things get a little "tough" then she would definitely recommend reading it."

 Would I Recommend This Book?

 Yes, YES, yes.
 I definitely would recommend this book.
 Christina Baker Kline's Orphan Train spent more than 90 weeks on the New York Times best seller list with five weeks in the number one position and more than a year in the top five books on that same list, which really vouches for the book.
 However, it is important to know that it is a very well written, easy and interesting read that harkens back to a part of American history that was not always pretty.

-Amazon says that Orphan Train is "Rich in detail and epic in scope...a powerful novel of upheaval and resilience, of unexpected friendship, and of the secrets we carry that keep us from finding out who we are."
+Amazon says that Orphan Train is both rich and epic.
+That it is powerful, sharing a story of change and strength, friendship and secrets.
 I agree.
 It is a great story, one that you will not want to put down until you find out what happens to Vivian and Molly.